tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

   - network request has timed out
   - HTTPoison raises `%HTTPoison.Error{id: nil, reason: :timeout}}`
-  - agent process crashes (network request is performed inside it)
+  - agent crashes (network request is performed inside it)
-  - the caller (task process) exits too
+  - the caller (task) exits too

-    TODO: WHY task process exits if it's not linked to agent process? all synchronous calls crash the caller?
+    TODO: WHY task process exits if it's not linked to agent? all synchronous calls crash the caller?

 - since user rate store registry monitors all stores, it will receive